tari-project/tari/RFC/src/RFC-0110_BaseNodes.md

 Base Nodes are not obliged to accept connections from any peer node on the network.
 In particular:

-* Base Nodes MAY refuse connections from peers that have been added to a blacklist.
+* Base Nodes MAY refuse connections from peers that have been added to a denylist.
 * Base Nodes MAY be configured to exclusively connect to a given set of peer nodes.

 `Validated` blocks are